Table of Contents

 You can make a new \_ISO\MyE2B.cfg file by using the E2B_Editor or by making a copy of the \_ISO\Sample_MyE2B.cfg file – see the MyE2B.cfg page for more details.

-E2B uses keyword lookup strings which begin with $$STR followed by 4 alphanumeric characters (e.g. $$STR1bhx).
-To change the existing E2B menu headings or standard menu entries or change the language, please refer to the ‘Languages’ page here.
+For each E2B menu language, E2B uses keyword lookup strings which begin with $$STR followed by 4 alphanumeric characters (e.g. $$STR1bhx).
+To change the existing E2B sub-menu headings or standard menu entries or change the language, please refer to the ‘Languages’ page here.

 Highlighting and centering the menu entries

-When a menu entry is selected, the ‘highlight’ text colour and background colour can be changed, e.g.
+When a menu entry is selected, the ‘highlight’ text colour and background colour displayed can be controlled, e.g.

 # yellow text FFFF00 + background will be 222222 (v. dark grey/black) for selected menu entry - 0x00rrggbb00RRGGBB